jovv/python-bootcamp-docker/PRESENT.md

     git checkout -b <your github handle>

-Commit and push your exercise solution to your branch
+Commit and push your exercise solutions to your branch

 # Your trainer today